 - Is useful.

-Make sure you’re prepared for the future.
-Don’t limit your SEO efforts on tactics and strategies that don’t work anymore.
-Focus on what’s important to get your clients the results they are paying you for.
+We have to make sure we’re prepared for the future and not limit our SEO efforts on tactics and strategies that don’t work anymore.

 Focusing on what’s important to get clients the results they are paying for.

 We should let machine learning help do just that.

 - A Practical Introduction to Machine Learning for SEO Professionals